super-cache-money/expressive-api/README.md

  - return a promise
  - call the `callback` param supplied to your endpoint

-Here's how to actually serve the api:
+Here's how to actually serve the API:

     var express = require('express');
     var app = express();